Defining Graphic Recording, Visual Notes and More

 As visual note-takers, we’re frequent partners with meeting facilitators.
 Our work spans a variety of industries.
 Healthcare, education, and accounting, to name a few.
 Our job is to listen to meetings and summarize the key points of the conversation visually.
 We draw the key points in a way that keeps attendees awake and engaged so they can keep actively listening to what’s being said.

-Visual notes are a great alternative to typical meeting minutes.
+Visual notes are a great alternative to typical meeting minutes or presentation slides.
 Instead of reading through a long, bulleted summary of the meeting, attendees can be sent a visual summary.
 Our brains process visuals 60,000 times faster than text, meaning audiences will better remember and understand content when visual notes are there to supplement their experience.

 Graphic Recording at Conferences